Trouble with the lords of Horne

-On 30 July 1320 peace is made by both parties in the cemetery of Elen.
-Gerard then promises to provide all necessary compensation because of the murder and mutilation.
-He will repay all monies unlawfully collected to the inhabitants of the Land of Thorn andwill return the lands he has unlawfully acquired to their rightful owners.
-On 5 August 1320 Adolf van der Mark, bishop of Liege, approves the peace treaty.
-However, this would not be the end of this unsavoury history.
+On 30 July 1320, peace was made by the parties in the cemetery of Elen.
+Gerard promised to provide all necessary compensation because of the murder of Canon Gerlach of Ubach and the mutilation of Arnold of Thorn.
+He would return all fines that he had illegally extorted from the inhabitants of the Land of Thorn and also returned the lands which he had unlawfully acquired.
+On the same day arbitrators were appointed and peace terms were drafted.
+Shortly thereafter peace was officially concluded.
+On 5 August 1320, Adolf van der Mark, bishop of Liege, approved the peace treaty.

 partners